fission/docs.fission.io/docs/content/usage/kafka-trigger-tutorial.md

 }
 ```

-Since the go program uses sarama library, we need provide that package for building & running the program.
+Since the go program uses sarama library, we need to provide that package for building & running the program.
 We use glide tool with simple glide.yaml declaration below to download the package.

 ```
 import: